-25. To what extent do the TAMU master’s and PhD I/O programs overlap?
+30. To what extent do the TAMU Master’s and PhD programs overlap?

-Students take similar (PSYC 607, 671) and overlapping (PSYC 610 and 611) courses taught by many of the same faculty members during the first year.
+Students take overlapping (PSYC 610 and 611) courses taught by many of the same faculty members during the first year.
 They also attend colloquium together every Friday.
-The Master’s program with a concentration in I-O Psychology includes more applied and professional development experiences that focus on application of I/O principles within organizations and in personnel decisions.
+The Master’s program with a concentration in I-O Psychology includes more applied and professional development experiences that focus on application of I-O principles within organizations and in personnel decisions.

-26. If I am not accepted in to the PhD program, can I be considered for the master’s program?
+31. If I am not accepted in to the PhD program, can I be considered for the Master’s program?
 Do I have to reapply?

 Yes, you can be considered for the Master’s program.
 We will invite some PhD applicants who are not offered admission to the PhD program but appear competitive for the master’s program to consider enrolling in our master’s program.
 You will not need to reapply or pay another application fee.
 You can also request to switch your application to the Master’s program.

-27. After completing the master’s program, can I transfer to the PhD program?
+32. After completing the Master’s program, can I transfer to the PhD program?

 First, it is important to note that the master’s program with a concentration in I-O Psychology is designed to be a terminal applied degree preparing you for a job in industry or consulting.
 It is not designed to be a stepping stone to the PhD program.
 However, if you would like to pursue a PhD after completing the program, you can apply to the PhD program and we will consider your application along with all the others in the applicant pool.
-If you are admitted to the PhD program, coursework that overlaps with the doctoral program is likely to transfer.
+If you are admitted to the PhD program, coursework that overlaps with the doctoral program is likely to count toward the degree.

-Our curriculum includes a core in psychological theories and a strong statistical foundation, including psychometrics.
-While our program does prepare students for careers in human resources departments, our curriculum is particularly focused on the science of human behavior at work, as it relates to personnel functions, individual characteristics, and interpersonal relationships in the workplace.
+I-O curriculum includes a core in psychological theories and a strong statistical foundation, including psychometrics.
+Although I-O programs do prepare students for careers in human resources departments, the I-O curriculum is particularly focused on the science of human behavior at work, as it relates to personnel functions, individual characteristics, and interpersonal relationships in the workplace.
 While HR professionals are guided by compliance with regulations, workforce laws, policies, and procedures, I-O practitioners are guided by the internal motivators of employees as their goal is to help both organizations and employees thrive.